Help from Chase credit card hardship program.

 A few weeks after the call, he received a letter from Chase.
 They suggested that he contact the Chase Proactive Solution Team if the terms that were changed will present a hardship for him in paying.
 So that advice was followed.

 The customer soon thereafter called, explained his situation and how it presented him with a “hardship”, and he was then told he qualified for one of Chase’s repayment plans as well as hardship programs.
+The customer explored forbearance as well.
 The end results was that his minimum monthly payment goes back to 2 percent of the outstanding balance and they also cut his interest rate, of an already incredible 3.99 percent, that rate was cut in half!